 Yarra Valley, Victoria

-One of the festival’s signature events, the River Graze transforms the Yarra River into a foodie playground, with more than 20 culinary hotspots dotted along the river’s edge.
+It’s the home of one of the Melbourne Food and Wine Festival signature events.
+The River Graze transforms the Yarra River into a foodie playground, with more than 20 culinary hotspots dotted along the river’s edge.
 There’s a great range of food and drinks on offer, as well as free entertainment for the whole family.
 Expect pop-up bars serving Victorian wines and beers, mini produce markets, fresh seafood and food trucks.
-One highlight of the festival in the city is Ponyfish Island, located smack-bang in the middle of the Yarra in Melbourne CBD.
-Accessible only by stairs descending from the pedestrian bridge above, they serve up great beers and a tasty seasonal menu.

 Hunter Valley, New South Wales